TheB2D/TrendLingo2/web-interface/README.md

-# AI Browser Automation Web Interface
+# BrowSee - AI Browser Automation Web Interface

 A modern web application that provides a chat-based interface for browser automation using the browser-use SDK.